Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

-Until now, the scales have been introduced only on the Lie algebra of the diffeomorphism group and an important question is how to decompose the flow of diffeomorphisms according to these scales.
-An answer in the case of two scales is given in \cite{Bruveris_MK}, where the flow is decomposed with the help of a semi-direct product of groups and the whole transformation is encoded in a large-scale deformation and a small-scale one.
-The underlying idea is to represent the diffeomorphism flow $\ph(t)$ by a pair $(\ps_1(t),\psi_2(t))$ where $\psi_1(t)$ is given by the flow of the vector field $v_1(t)$ and $\psi_2(t) := \ph(t) \circ \left(\ps_1(t)\right)^{-1}$.
-Remark in particular that $\psi_2(t)$ is not the flow of $v_2(t)$.
+Until now, the scales have been introduced only on the Lie algebra of the diffeomorphism group and a remaining question is how to decompose the flow of diffeomorphisms according to these scales.
+An answer in the case of two scales is given in \cite{Bruveris_MK}, where the flow is decomposed with the help of a semidirect product of groups and the whole transformation is encoded in a large-scale deformation and a small-scale one.
+The underlying idea is to represent the flow of diffeomorphisms $\ph(t)$ by a pair $(\ph_1(t),\ph_2(t))$ where $\ph_1(t)$ is given by the flow of the vector field $v_1(t)$ and $\ph_2(t) := \ph(t) \circ \left(\ph_1(t)\right)^{-1}$.
+Note in particular that $\ph_2(t)$ is not the flow of $v_2(t)$.
 More precisely, we have